rinja-rs/rinja/README.md

 # rinja

-`rinja` is based on [Rinja](https://crates.io/crates/rinja).
-It implements a template rendering engine based on [Jinja](https://jinja.palletsprojects.com/).
+`rinja` is based on [Askama](https://crates.io/crates/askama).
-It generates Rust code from your templates at compile time based on a user-defined `struct` to hold the template's context.
+It implements a template rendering engine based on [Jinja](https://jinja.palletsprojects.com/), and generates type-safe Rust code from your templates at compile time based on a user-defined `struct` to hold the template's context.
 See below for an example.